-o If a student's augmented assessment scores would not meet or exceed the "Meets the Standard" threshold if augmented by five percent (5%) for school year 2010-2011 and thereafter, no additional credit shall be calculated per A.R.S.
+■ If a student's augmented assessment scores would not meet or exceed the "Meets the Standard" threshold if augmented by five percent (5%), no additional credit shall be calculated per A.R.S.
 15-701.02(C).

 • Eligibility requirements for augmentation: